 Hanover Cottage is ideally located for accessing local amenities and public transport links.
 On Prospect Hill, in the centre of Whitby, it is surrounded by Victorian town houses and individually designed detached houses.
 It's only a short walk to Pannett Park where you will find a great maritime themed adventure play area, a cafe and museum.
 Whitby's beaches, harbour, pubs, shops, eating places and visitor attractions are just a 5-10 minute walk from the property.
 Or you can easily use the local bus service as there are two bus stops very closeby.
 The train station is literally just down the hill, next to the bus station and there are plenty of taxi firms available.

 Whitby is a beautiful seaport located on the North East coast of England and is surrounded by the North Yorkshire Moors National Park.
 Famed for its connection to Bram Stokers Dracula and the explorer Captain James Cook, Whitby has a long and rich history and has attracted holidaymakers for hundreds of years.
-It is a popular seaside destination as it has a rich history and plenty of activities and places to visit, that all ages will enjoy.
+It is a popular seaside destination as there are plenty of activities and places to visit, that all ages will enjoy.